tahczeban/mission-to-mars/README.md

 ***RESOURCES***

 Software: Splinter, Beautiful soup, Flask, Beautiful Soup, MongoDB, Google, Python, Jupyter Notebook/conda, VSC.

 Data Sources: Mars News, Mars Featured Images, Mars Facts, Mars Hemispheres.

 ***OVERVIEW***

+The purpose of this challenge was to utilize the above software to access, scrape and 'beautify' Mars websites in order to assist Robin in creating a web app and store it in the MongoDB.
+Additionally, html code was added to create a title, adjust the app to accomodate the required sizing for various devices, and display the Mars Hemispheres images.